Do You Need to Know This?

 Dm7 (D – F – A – C)

-Same goes for those 2 subdominant family chords, can swap them for each other too.
+Same goes for those 2 subdominant family chords, can experiment with swapping them for each other too.

 3. Dominant Family: